iannesbitt/readgssi/README.md

 Questions, feature requests, and bugs: **ian * nesbitt at gmail * com** (kindly provide the error, what you are attempting to do, and the file causing you trouble when you contact me)

-## changes since 0.0.6
-- added ability to install via PyPI

-## changes since 0.0.5
-- now define time zero point manually (time zero is when the direct wave passes the receiver. previously, i used an unreliable calculation using header values to determine the time zero point)
-  - in the future, i will add a signal processing algorithm to detect the time zero point automatically
-- added bandpass filter (requires [obspy](https://obspy.org/))
-- significantly optimized background removal and dewow algorithms
-- added example code and plots
-- fixed a bug that caused both plots of dual-channel radar files to be written out to one file
-- fixed a bug that caused manually-created output file names to be ignored when plotting
-- added basic background removal and dewow capability ([#5](https://github.com/iannesbitt/readgssi/pull/5) from [@fxsimon](https://github.com/fxsimon))
-- added support for the D50800/D50300 antenna
-  - added plotting support for dual-channel radar devices
-  - merged [#3](https://github.com/iannesbitt/readgssi/pull/3) from [@fxsimon](https://github.com/fxsimon) which fixed a bug that caused multi-channel file traces to be read in a 121212 sequence instead of 111222
-- updated the workings of the plotting algorithm's colormap
-- changed the way files are saved (bug in 0.0.5 mangled some filenames)
-- added the ability to specify colormap and whether to draw a colorbar and a histogram
-- added an automatic figsize option (leaves figsize up to Matplotlib)
-- added ability to apply gain
-- fixed bug that caused gain to be applied incorrectly
-- script now tries to automatically calculate timezero using (nsamp\*range)/position
-#### known bugs:
-- translation to anything but csv is broken (hope to have time to at least fix HDF5 output soon)
-  - csv translation does not work for dual-channel radar devices (exports to file but channels are merged end-to-end)
-- color bar shows up too large on some plots (no known fix yet)
-- dewow doesn't work on all files
-- histogram only shows pre-gain data distribution

 ## requirements
 Strongly recommended to install via [anaconda](https://www.anaconda.com/download)
 - [`obspy`](https://obspy.org/)